manoharkaranth/manoharkaranth/README.md

 Distributed computing and cloud platforms enable faster and scalable data science and engineering solutions.
 This technical portfolio showcases implementation solutions across various facets of data science and engineering, with a deliberate emphasis on big data and cloud computing.
 Key technologies integrated here include AI/ML, MLOps, AWS, GCP, Spark, Python, and Hadoop.

-Since data are the fuel for any data-driven solution, relevant datasets are provided with brief descriptions in the respective Assets sub-sections.
+Since data are the fuel for any data-driven solution, relevant datasets are provided with brief descriptions in the respective 'Assets' folders.
 Suggestions and criticisms are equally welcome.

 Happy learning!